Universal simplicial complexes inspired by toric topology: Introduction

 \section{Introduction}

-An \textit{abstract simplicial complex} on a set $\mathcal{S}$ is a collection $K$ of subsets of $\mathcal{S}$ closed under taking inclusions.
-The elements of $K$ are called simplices; in particular, the set $\mathcal S$ is called the vertex set of $K$.
-We assume that $\mathcal S\subset K$.
+An abstract simplicial complex on a set $\mathcal{S}$ is a collection $K$ of subsets of $\mathcal{S}$ closed under taking subsets.
+We assume that $\mathcal S\subset K$. and refer to $S$ as the vertex set of $K$.
+The elements of $K$ are called simplices.
+A simplex of $K$ which is not a proper subset of some other simplex in $K$ is called a \textit{maximal simplex} or a \textit{facet}.

-A simplicial complex $K$ is \textit{finite} if the number of its simplices is finite, otherwise it is \textit{infinite}.

 The dimension of a simplex $\sigma\in K$ is $\dim \sigma =| \sigma| -1$.
 The dimension of a simplicial complex $K$ is the maximal dimension of its simplices.
-If the dimension $K$ is not finite, we say that $K$ is \textit{infinite dimensional}.
+A simplicial complex $K$ is \emph{pure} if all its maximal simplices are of the maximal dimension.
+A simplicial complex $K$ is \textit{finite} if the number of its simplices is finite, otherwise it is \textit{infinite}.